Sibylla, Queen of Jerusalem: Remarriage

 Things took an unexpected turn during the Holy Week in 1180.
 The brewing conflict in France that followed the accession of King Philip II prevented Hugh from leaving his domain.
 Contemporary chroniclers Ernoul and William of Tyre relate the events differently.
-According to Ernoul, Sibylla wrote to Baldwin of Ibelin when he was in Saladin's captivity, promising that she would persuade her brother to allow their marriage if he could ransom himself, but was persuaded by her mother to marry Guy of Lusignan, a Poitevin knight, instead.
+According to Ernoul, Sibylla wrote to Baldwin of Ibelin when he was in Saladin's captivity, promising that she would convince her brother to allow their marriage if he could ransom himself, but her mother persuaded her to marry Guy of Lusignan, a Poitevin knight, instead.
 Historian Bernard Hamilton argues that Ernoul's account, though accepted in older historiography, is biased in favour of the Ibelins.

-William of Tyre reports that during the Holy Week in 1180 Count Raymond III of Tripoli and Prince Bohemond III of Antioch were marching towards Jerusalem to stage a coup against King Baldwin.
-Hamilton concludes that their intention was to force the king to have Sibylla marry Baldwin of Ibelin and to then abdicate, and that the king foiled their plan by arranging her marriage to Guy.
-Baldwin of Ibelin had never been approved by Sibylla's brother, possibly because his family had only recently risen to lordly rank.
-Another factor was that Saladin had been informed by Raymond and Bohemond's conspiracy to enthrone Baldwin and therefore set Baldwin's ransom to that of a king; a successor with such a debt was not desirable.
+William of Tyre reports that during the Holy Week in 1180, Count Raymond III of Tripoli and Prince Bohemond III of Antioch were marching towards Jerusalem to stage a coup against King Baldwin.
+Hamilton concludes that they intended to force the king to have Sibylla marry Baldwin of Ibelin and to then abdicate, and that the king foiled their plan by arranging her marriage to Guy.
+The marriage took place very quickly; the ceremony was canonically invalid and public notice was not given.
+King Baldwin had never approved Baldwin of Ibelin, possibly because the Ibelin family had only recently risen to lordly rank.
+Another factor was that Saladin had been informed by Raymond and Bohemond's conspiracy to enthrone Baldwin of Ibelin and therefore set Baldwin of Ibelin's ransom to that of a king; a successor with such a debt was not desirable.

-From 1180, Sibylla held Jaffa and Ascalon with Guy, and had four daughters with him.
-Their marriage divided the nobility into a faction supporting Guy (Sibylla; the king; their mother, Agnes; their stepfather the lord of Sidon, Raynald; their maternal uncle, Joscelin of Courtenay; and the lord of Oultrejordain, Raynald of Châtillon) and a faction opposing him (Sibylla's paternal kinsmen Bohemond of Antioch and Raymond of Tripoli; Baldwin and Balian of Ibelin; and her stepmother, Maria Komnene).
-In order to prevent the opposing party from setting up a rival claimant, the king took his mother's advice and, in October 1180, betrothed his half-sister Isabella, Maria's daughter and Balian's stepdaughter, to Humphrey IV of Toron, stepson of Raynald of Châtillon.
+From 1180, Sibylla held Jaffa and Ascalon with Guy, and had four daughters with him, including Alice and Maria.
+Their marriage divided the nobility into a faction supporting Guy (Sibylla; the king; their mother, Agnes; their stepfather, Raynald, lord of Sidon; their maternal uncle, Joscelin of Courtenay; and the lord of Oultrejordain, Raynald of Châtillon) and a faction opposing him (Sibylla's paternal kinsmen Bohemond of Antioch and Raymond of Tripoli; Baldwin and Balian of Ibelin; and her stepmother, Maria Komnene).
+In order to prevent the opposing party from setting up a rival claimant, the king took his mother's advice and, in October 1180, betrothed his and Sibylla's half-sister, Isabella, to Humphrey IV of Toron, stepson of Raynald of Châtillon.
 From March 1181, both Sibylla and Guy were associated with King Baldwin in public acts.